marmelab/postgres-queries/docs/configuration.md

 ## `writableCols`

 The list of columns that can be set in insert and update queries.
-Any key not in this array will be removed from the filter parameter.
+Any key not specified in this parameter will be removed from the filter.

 ```js
 ['name', 'firstname']